Wednesday, October 12, 2011

 Ain't Nothing Like The real Thing Baby...

-Ain't Nothing Like The Real Thing when afterwards she made the remark about just how clever those words were.
+My earliest memory of a Motown record is of me being this little kid hearing Marvin Gaye and Tammy Terrell for the first time.
+A friend of my sister was playing their recording of Ain't Nothing Like The Real Thing when afterwards she made the remark about just how clever those words were.
 At the time, not knowing anything about songwriting, I found something in those lyrics that stayed with me.
 Something infused in me to where I would want to someday become a songwriter, perhaps like Ashford & Simpson.

-Motown's legendary songwriter's.
+Nick Ashford, as some of you may recall, was half of the ever popular music duo Ashford & Simpson.
+Both Ashford and his wife Valerie Simpson are best known, at least in my opinion as one of Motown's legendary songwriter's.
 Acknowledged for writing such mega hits as Ain't No Mountain High Enough, You're All I Need To Get By, Ain't Nothing Like The Real Thing and more.
 Later they also found continued success as singer's/songwriter's/producers.
 Producing and writing Diana Ross' biggest solo hits, including her signature Reach Out and Touch (Somebody's Hand).
 They also wrote Chaka Khan's I'm Every Woman, later on recorded by Whitney Houston.

 Aside from being prolific songwriters, whom I greatly admired and studied, they were also fantastic entertains as well.
 While being the guitarist for vocalist Phyllis Hyman (another amazing talent gone too soon) I had the utmost pleasure of meeting them.
 On more than one occasion we toured as their opening act.
 Those shows were never short of being spectacular and the audience, believe me, always got their money's worth.